Circular dichroism in high-order harmonic generation: Heralding topological phases and transitions in Chern insulators: Abstract

-\end{@twocolumnfalse} ] {\bf Topological materials are of interest to both fundamental sciences and advanced technologies, because topological states are robust with respect to perturbations and dissipation.
-Experimental detection of topological invariants is thus in great demand, but is extremely challenging.
-Ultrafast laser-matter interactions, and in particular high-harmonic generation (HHG), were proposed several years ago as tools to explore the structural and dynamical properties of various matter targets.
-Here, we show that the high-harmonic generation signal produced by circularly-polarized lasers contains distinct signatures of the topological phase transition in the paradigmatic Haldane model.
-In addition to clear shifts of the overall intensity emissivity and harmonic cutoff, the HHG shows an unique circular dichroism which exhibits clear changes in behaviour at the topological phase boundary.~Our findings pave the way to understand fundamental questions about the ultrafast electron-hole pair dynamics in topological materials via {non-linear high-harmonic generation spectroscopy}.
+Topological materials are of interest to both fundamental science and advanced technologies, because topological states are robust with respect to perturbations and dissipation.
+Experimental detection of topological invariants is thus in great demand, but it remains extremely challenging.
+Ultrafast laser-matter interactions, and in particular high-harmonic generation (HHG), meanwhile, were proposed several years ago as tools to explore the structural and dynamical properties of various matter targets.
+Here we show that the {high-harmonic} emission signal produced by {a circularly-polarized laser} contains signatures of the topological phase transition in the paradigmatic Haldane model.
+In addition to clear shifts of the overall emissivity and harmonic cutoff, the {high-harmonic} emission shows a unique circular dichroism, which exhibits clear changes in behavior at the topological phase boundary.~Our findings pave the way to understand fundamental questions about the ultrafast electron-hole pair dynamics in topological materials via {non-linear high-harmonic generation spectroscopy}.